imakewebthings/deck2pdf/README.md

 phantomjs deck2png.js [yourdeckfile.html] && phantomjs png2pdf.js
 ```

+You'll be left with a file named `output.pdf`.
+If you're lucky, it looks something like your deck.

 ## Development

 The code in this repository is a spike, the result of a few hours of frustrated hacking.
 A lot of the code is inspired by an old version of the wonderful [Slippy's](https://github.com/Seldaek/slippy) PDF generator.
 Anyone looking to contribute might be able to glean more by looking at the history of that project.